 More than 1,300 women to date have completed the program and 74% of them are currently either employed in the hotel industry or have progressed onto further study.
 This inspirational project is a fine example of how the tourism industry can have a positive impact on a local community and provide better opportunities for previously disadvantaged and vulnerable people.

-Our Support – The LATA foundation is delighted to continue supporting Calicanto in 2018.
-This year the funding that the LATA foundation has provided will go towards their CAPTA program that takes place in Panama City.
-More specifically, this funding will help to pay for all the course materials, supplies and transportation for the women who are participating in the program.
-Between March 2018 and March 2019 approximately 125 people will benefit as a direct result of the funding that LATA Foundation has provided.
+Our Support – The LATA foundation was delighted to continue supporting Calicanto in 2019.
+The LATA foundation has provided went towards their CAPTA program that takes place in Panama City.
+More specifically, this funding helped to pay for all the course materials, supplies and transportation for the women who are participating in the program.
+Between March 2018 and March 2019 approximately 125 people have benefited as a direct result of the funding that LATA Foundation has provided.